itpcjosepha/resume/IronMountain/README.md

 The project consisted of completing a FileMaker Pro database to track, extract, backup tape media to a digital file.

-Some of the main modules included:
+Some of the main modules and artifacts included:

       • Media
       • Accounts